bucketfish/firefly-cherry/README.md

 - todo-lists & focus goals
 - background noise (white/brown noise, rain, etc)
 - perhaps even more!

+## installing
+install it by downloading the firefly-cherry.app.zip on the right, under releases 🥳

+‼️ getting a security issue? ‼️
+- right click the app -> open -> allow it to run, OR open system preferences -> privacy & security -> scroll down and allow it to run
+- \[technical stuff] why security issue? this app needs to disable sandboxed mode in order to 1. connect locally to your discord for rich presence, and 2. run applescripts to manage your spotify :)

+## updating
+you can update by following the download instructions & just replace the old version!

 ## contribute
 to contribute, you'll need to add [PKBeam's fork of SwordRPC](https://github.com/PKBeam/SwordRPC) as a package. for some reason i couldn't import it directly and had to add it manually.